The Ultimate Picnic Spots in Yellowstone

 Yellowstone boasts 52 designated picnic areas with tables.
 A few even have grills.
 Some considerations before you pack the picnic basket: Cooking is permitted only on self-contained charcoal grills or on cookstoves.
 Open fires aren’t allowed except in areas with fire grates.
 Don’t feed wildlife.
 Store edibles in the car to avoid attracting animals.
 And be certain to pack out everything you packed in — including food scraps.
 Also note that most sites are equipped only with primitive toilets that lack running water.

 Here are some of our favorite spots to enjoy an outdoor meal in Yellowstone’s spectacular surroundings.

 At Yellowstone Lake

 Steamboat Point Picnic Area offers epic views from the north shore of Yellowstone Lake.
-Pick up some grab-and-go fare from Lake Lodge Cafeteria or Lake Hotel Deli, or order box lunches, then head east on East Entrance Road.
+Pick up some grab-and-go fare from Wylie’s Canteen at Lake Lodge or Lake Hotel Deli [Currently closed for 2020], or order box lunches, then head east on East Entrance Road.
 The four-table area is a wonderful spot to catch the sunset.
 Nearby alternatives: Fishing Bridge and Sedge Bay picnic areas.

 Near Old Faithful